top of page

 We are proud to now be offering Psychology at The Spring Clinic in Carlton!

 At The Spring Clinic, we’re proud to bring compassionate and professional psychology to Carlton.
 We now welcome a number of psychologists to our multidisciplinary mental health team.
-Our experienced psychologists provide a safe, welcoming space where you can explore your thoughts, emotions, and challenges at your own pace.
-Whether you’re navigating stress, low mood, or major life changes, we’re here to help you rediscover balance and wellbeing.
+Our experienced psychologists provide a safe, welcoming space where you can explore your thoughts, emotions, and inner world at your own pace.
+Whether you’re navigating stress, mental health challenges, or major life changes, we’re here to help you rediscover balance and wellbeing.

-Psychology sessions may involve talking about your thoughts, emotions, relationships, and life experiences.
+Psychology sessions may involve exploring your thought patters, emotions, relationships, and life experiences, as well as discovering your life values and goals for your mental wellbeing.
 Using evidence-based approaches such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Mindfulness-Based strategies, our psychologists tailor treatment to your specific needs and preferences.

 What is Psychology?